autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

     ), context
 ```

 and finally the test condition.
-As before, it is just a smoke test ensures the node can be
+As before, it is just a smoke test that ensures the node can be

 1. launched with its default parameter file,
 2. terminated with a standard `SIGTERM` signal,